The Kingdom of Unixploria is a sovereign state within the borders of southern Sweden, with territories in other parts of the world, and beyond.

 We think of the Kingdom of Unixploria more like a project, a family within a nation without natural powers outside our realm.
 Our surrounding macronation (Sweden) could invade us whenever they please; we would be defenseless.
 They could even take parts of our land and do so with support from their legislation.
 We could argue that they're violating the Codex Unixploria, but it would not hold up in court.

 As long as we behave, we can do as we please.
 There isn't a single micronation in the world that can claim actual sovereignty.
 There are many separatist movements in the world; some even form nations, but none of them started by saying, "We are a micronation."
 We're not picking on anyone who wants to split from their macronation.
-We're just saying that if you are set on creating a particular country, you better prepare for complex challenges shortly.
+We're just saying that if you are set on creating a particular country, you'd better prepare for complex challenges shortly.

 The Royal Court is of great importance to our kingdom.
 The Royal Family are promoters and good role models for Unixplorian culture, but they also play an important role in political life.